volur-ai/python-volur-sdk/docs/getting-started.md

 [authentication]: authentication.md

 !!! note "Obtain credentials from Volur developers"
-    To use the Volur AI SDK, you need to obtain the necessary credentials from the Volur developers.
+    To use the Völur SDK, you need to obtain the necessary credentials from the Volur developers.
 Please contact us to get the credentials.

 ```python title="example.py" linenums="1"